Mossy Glen/Blueberry Run/Rainbow Falls/Hamilton Point Loop

 Directions to trailhead

 Take the New York State Thruway to Exit 18 (New Paltz).
-Turn left onto Route 299 and continue through the Village of New Paltz and across a bridge over the Wallkill River.
+At the end of the exit ramp, turn left onto Route 299 and continue through the Village of New Paltz and across a bridge over the Wallkill River.
 In 5.6 miles (from the bridge), Route 299 ends at a T intersection with Route 44/55.
-Turn right onto Route 44/55, which negotiates a hairpin turn and climbs to pass under the Trapps Bridge.
+Turn right onto Route 44/55, which negotiates a hairpin turn and climbs to pass under the Trapps Bridge (a steel truss overpass).
 Continue for 3.0 miles past Trapps Bridge to the entrance to Minnewaska State Park Preserve, on the left.
 After passing the entrance booth (a $10 parking fee is charged), continue straight ahead to the Awosting parking area.

 Bus service to New Paltz from New York City, Nanuet, Newburgh and Kingston is available via Adirondack Trailways, www.trailwaysny.com (800) 776-7548.
 Limited weekday bus service to New Paltz from Kingston and Highland is available via Routes R and H of Ulster County Area Transit, www.co.ulster.ny.us/ucat (888) 827-8228.
 Ulster County Area Transit also offers bus service from the Metro-North station in Poughkeepsie to New Paltz via their Ulster-Poughkeepsie Link.
 Taxi service from New Paltz to Mohonk is available from New Paltz Taxi, www.npztaxi.com (845) 255-1550.